Skip to main content

 The markup is a special prototype property which is specified as a JSON array.
 Each member of the array is taken to define one subelement of the new shape.
 Subelements are defined with objects containing a tagName (a string with the SVG tag name of the subelement) and a selector (a string identifier for this subelement in the shape).
 Although JointJS can also understand SVG markup in string form, that approach is noticeably slower due to the need for parsing and lack of capacity for custom selectors.

-The preferred way to specify markup is to use util.svg() tagged template.
-This function is a helper that allows you to write SVG markup in a more readable way.
 The markup is treated as a prototype property and should exist before the element is instantiated.
-To achieve it you should declare your markup in special preinitialize() function.
+To achieve this, you should declare your markup in special preinitialize() function.
 Let's add markup to our custom shape:

 <ellipse @selector="body"/>